 Over the past 50 years, agriculture throughout the world has been characterized by a dramatic replacement of human labour and local knowledge with external inputs.
-The increased use of machinery, 6 fertilizers, 7 pesticides, 8 antibiotics 9 and irrigation systems 10 have been particularly important developments in this sense.
-This trend originated in North America and Europe and was exported to the developing world in the form of the "Green Revolution" of the 1960's.
-11 The increases in agricultural production in Canada over the past five decades have been the most obvious results of this shift.
-12 However, these developments have also had other major effects on the structure of agricultural production in Canada.
+The increased use of machinery,5 fertilizers,6 pesticides,7 antibiotics8 and irrigation systems9 have been particularly important developments in this sense.
+This trend originated in North America and Europe and was exported to the developing world in the form of the "Green Revolution" of the 1960's.10 The increases in agricultural production in Canada over the past five decades have been the most obvious result of this shift.11 However, these developments have also had other major effects on the structure of agricultural production in Canada.